mrc-ide/drjacoby_training/README.md

 ## What to do before the workshop

-Please install *drjacoby* ahead of the workshop so we can hit the ground running.
+Please install *drjacoby* in advance so we can hit the ground running.
 This will also help identify any issues with installation so we can iron them out in a less pressured environment!

 (details to follow)